-But performance support cannot be effective without integrating context-based learning.
+But performance support cannot be adequate without integrating context-based learning.

 Qualcomm’s QC Lingo application, which helps users learn corporate jargon in everyday settings, is an excellent example of contextual technology being applied in the workplace.
 The app uses a flashcard system paired with the spaced repetition to easily teach new employees the terms that are used in their respective industry.
-Qualcomm even included a preview of the app called Ye Olde Lingo on April Fool’s Day, which let visitors see how the application works by using Shakespearean English for common phrases.
+Qualcomm included a preview of an app called Ye Olde Lingo on April Fool’s Day.
+This app lets visitors see how the application works by using Shakespearean English for common phrases.
 I tried it myself.
 It surprised me at how intuitive the interface was, and how often I felt encouraged to continue using the software.

 Pete Mortensen of Fast Company compared contextual technologies to what we call “situational awareness” in real life.
 He calls contextual technology “our sixth sense,” which provides us with enough information to make an informed decision at when it matters most.
 No, not the twist at the end of that movie, but the moment of need in the workplace.

-Another popular platform, WalkMe, is an award-winning cloud-based service that helps customers and employees access information at the “moment of need,” to help them complete tasks faster and communicate problems or solutions to each other by contextualizing information.
+Another popular platform, WalkMe, is an award-winning cloud-based service that helps customers and employees access information at the “moment of need.”
+WalkMe helps them complete tasks faster and communicate problems or solutions to each other by contextualizing information.
 Notice a trend here?

 The CHAMPIONS framework from Float and Qualcomm Learning Center organizes digital technology into 9 clusters of intertwined affordances.
 An affordance is a quality or attribute of an object that allows an individual to complete an action.
 The first of these clusters is Contextual.

 CHAMPIONS informs us that contextual technologies can be applied in nearly every area of a company.
-Engaged employees should be able to emphasize problem-solving on a day-to-day basis, learn from their fellow employees, and eventually be capable of self-regulated learning when there is no direct instruction or feedback available.
+Engaged employees should be able to emphasize problem-solving daily, learn from fellow employees, and be capable of self-regulated learning when there is no direct instruction or feedback available.
 And what could be better than employees who know what they are doing?

 Float’s been presenting on the importance of context since our inception.
-Check out this presentation from CHAMPIONS co-author Chad Udell for a primer on how to leverage a context for mobile design.
+Check out this presentation from CHAMPIONS co-author Chad Udell for a primer on how to leverage a framework for mobile design.